 Understandably so, your options might seem slim at first.
 Maybe you thought to ask a friend to spot you.
 You can ask your parents, or someone you trust, for financial advice.
 Perhaps you’ve thought of selling or pawning everything you own.

 Sure, these things can work and they may be genuine options, but in the long run they aren’t sustainable.
 Luckily, we’ve got some tips below to help you get through the tough times.
-There are plenty of options to help you, including quick cash loans for those in need.
+There are plenty of options to help you, including quick cash loans and bad credit loans.

 Option 1: Dive Into Your Savings & Prioritize Your Bills